melqtx/mel.notes/content/notes/competitive programming.md

 - cp is 90% pattern recognition
 - don't jump to solutions — struggle a little, that’s how you grow
 - be consistent.
 2 problems a day > 20 on a weekend
-- join cp servers/communities  (having friends helps)
+- join discord servers/communities  (having friends helps)
 - write your own notes / mini-blog if it helps you remember stuff